samuel-rosa/qgis-r/README.md

 ## Installation

-You can find the R scripts for spatial modelling in the `rscripts` folder above.
+You can find the R scripts for spatial modelling in the `rscripts` folder.

 Every R script is composed of two files: a `*.rsx` file with the R code and a `*.rsx.help` file with instructions on how to use the R script.